Fleas a CROWD

 The treatment of fleas is never easy.
 However, there are now products to make this job easier!

 Dips are rarely used any more for the treatment of fleas, thanks to the innovative and highly effective products on the market.
-We use Vectra 3D® for dogs and Revolution® for cats and some dogs at our hospital.
-We also have the new Comfortis® and Trifexis® flea pills.
+We have Nexgard and Bravecto chewables for dogs.
+We also use Revolution®/Selarid and Frontline Gold for cats and dogs and Cherstin topical for cats at our hospital.
 We have found that these are effective products for treating our furry friends.

-There are two new oral products now available for dogs; Nexgard and Bravecto.
+There are two oral products now available for dogs; Nexgard and Bravecto.
 Nexgard is a very palatable chew that provides protection against both fleas and ticks when given monthly.
 Bravecto is an oral chewable that will give three months of protection from both skin pests.
 We also have household treatments to help win the battle against fleas.
 Treating the environment is as important as treating the pets.
 In the long run maybe even more so.
+We have a spray that is an environmental treatment that covers about 1800 sq. ft. and will last for up to 3 – 4 months.

 Always remember to treat all the pets and the household at the same time.
 Even if one of them is without symptoms, they should be treated.
 All areas of the home that the pets have access to must be treated.
 It is important to really target the areas where they spend time, like under a bed or in a closet.
 Don’t forget under couches, pet beds, on window sills, crawl spaces and garages!